-The Chairman and the Program Director, who recommended or imposed the action, promptly will meet to review and reconsider the action.
+The Chairman will meet separately with the requesting resident and the Program Director who recommended or imposed the action in a timely manner, to review and reconsider the action.
 The Chairman will affirm, overrule, modify or otherwise attempt to resolve any disagreement regarding the adverse action by other appropriate means.
 The Chairman will notify the House Officer in writing, in person, or by certified mail (return receipt requested) of the disposition of the recommended or imposed adverse action.